loh04/heart_attack/README.md

 The frontend was done using Django, where the user can enter his respected details and the output screen was generated based on the output ie. whether the user has the chance of getting a heart stroke or not.

+## How to run this

+1. Clone or download this repository.
+2. Install all the libraries/packages from the requirements.txt file.
+3. Go to the file containing manage.py and open terminal here.
+4. In terminal, run -- python manage.py runserver.
+5. Open the given local site
+6. Fill the details and you will have your result.